 - discharge from the hospital

 - transfer from the hospital

 - absence on leave from the hospital

 - cancellation of leave from the hospital

-- return from leave
+- · return from leave

 - escape from the hospital

 - retaking after an escape.

 Section 129 of the Mental Health Act requires DAMHSs to ensure that in every hospital or service the person in charge keeps a register of the admission and discharge of compulsory patients (including transfers and deaths), a register of restraint and seclusion, and any other records required by the Director.
 In practice, this information is collected and held in the RFMHS reportable event database.
-The Ministry recommends that RFMHSs work with their data entry staff to ensure that a high quality of data is entered into PRIMHD for this purpose.
+The Ministry recommends that RFMHSs work with their data entry staff to ensure that a high quality of data is entered into PRIMHD2 for this purpose.

-&lt;sup>3 PRIMHD Ministry of Health single national mental health and addiction information collection of service activity and outcomes data for health consumers.
+2 PRIMHD is the Ministry of Health's national collection of service activity and outcomes data on mental health and addiction services